GustavePate/lycheesync/README.md

 The basic usage is `python main.py srcdir lycheepath conf`

 Where:
-- `srcdir` is the directory containing photos you wan't to add to leeche
+- `srcdir` is the directory containing photos you want to add to leeche
 - `lycheepath` is the path were you installed Lychee (usually /var/ww/lychee)
 - `conf` is the full path to your configuration file